 Q4: Brand as a friend

-Through market research can you learn to categorise and group your customers in which quadrant they are in according to this brand-connection matrix.
+Through market research you can learn to categorise and group your customers into the relevant quadrants in the brand-connection matrix.

 From this matrix, you should be able to answer these questions: